SAP-archive/abap-odata-smoke-test/README.md

 # Description

+ABAP projects that are using ODATA services, and want a basic testing tool for those services, can use smoke-test to verify basic ODATA functionality.

-ODATA services nowadays serve as a foundation of SAP Fiori apps and are therefore utilized at large scale.
-To ensure that services are working correctly after activation, this ABAP Report performs simple [smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_%28software%29) for activated ODATA services all at once, hence can significantly lower your testing and post-activation efforts in your ODATA based projects.
+This ABAP Report performs simple [smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_%28software%29) for activated ODATA services all at once, providing basic automated testing for your ODATA endpoints.
 These smoke tests mainly cover the retrieval of ODATA service metadata and optionally can perform an arbitary entityset request.
 The resulting HTTP response codes are collected (e.g. OK = HTTP 200) and displayed in a list view.

 Report Flow:
 * Evaluates all activated ODATA Services (as in transaction /IWFND/MAINT_SERVICE)